All posts

 The Numbers

 The British Beer & Pub Association reports that pubs with regular live entertainment see 15–25% higher footfall on music nights compared to non-music nights.
-UK Music’s 2025 report found that live music contributes over £4.6 billion to the UK economy annually, with grassroots venues accounting for a significant share.
+UK Music’s This Is Music 2025 report puts the UK music industry at a record £8bn GVA in 2024 supporting 220,000 full-time-equivalent jobs, with the live sector alone worth around £2.5bn — and grassroots venues account for a significant share of where that revenue actually lands.

 But the real story is at the individual pub level.
 Landlords are reporting that live music nights are their most profitable evenings.
 People arrive earlier, stay longer, and spend more.
 A typical pub-goer spends 40–60% more on a live music night than a regular evening.